Weight Loss | Hormones | Insulin | Glucagon | Ghrelin | Leptin | Cortisol

-Hormones are chemical messengers that give decisive signals for regulating hunger, satiety, thirst, body temperature, or even weight (Starka et al. 20201).
+Hormones are chemical messengers that give crucial signals for regulating hunger, satiety, thirst, body temperature, or even weight (Starka et al. 20201).

 With the help of the hypothalamus, a control center in your brain, the hormone balance is significantly involved in keeping bodily functions in a healthy equilibrium.

 This principle of homeostasis also applies to essential metabolic processes.
-Hence, it’s hard to lose weight once your hormones are out of balance.
+Hence, losing weight is hard once your hormones are out of balance.

-Hormones decide whether you store energy or mobilize it, whether you are hungry or satiated, and how fat or muscle mass is distributed around the body.
+Hormones decide whether you store or use energy, whether you are hungry or satiated, and how fat or muscle mass is distributed around the body.

 If your hormonal balance is set incorrectly, you will not lose weight no matter how much you restrain yourself from eating or exercising several times a week.